getnacelle/nacelle-js/packages/shopify-cart/README.md

 - ships in [tree-shakeable](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) ESM, as well as UMD & IIFE formats for maximum portability
 - 100% code coverage

+## Versioning

+`@nacelle/shopify-cart` will release quarterly updates that coincide with the Shopify Storefront API's [release schedule][shopify-release-schedule], such that the `@latest` version of `@nacelle/shopify-cart` uses the latest version of the Shopify Storefront API.
+Features in the Project Roadmap will be added in quarterly releases.
+Minor updates & patches will be released on an as-needed basis.

+## Project Roadmap

+We welcome [feature & enhancement suggestions](https://github.com/getnacelle/nacelle-js/issues/new?labels=enhancement%2Ctriage&template=feature_request.yml&title=%5BEnhancement%5D%3A+) via GitHub Issues.

+### October 2022

+- Update to use the `2022-10` version of the Shopify Storefront API.

+### January 2023

+- Update to use the `2023-01` version of the Shopify Storefront API.

 ## Usage

 ### Install